David-Manniche/TheMarket/readme.txt

     => 044020 - Seller approval form fields are not editable.
 Neither can be deleted.
     => 044021 - Validation error message incorrect on forget password page => 044023 - Session issue with seller signup form.
+    => 043990 - Admin >> banner collection >> 1. alignment of image file and "translate to other lang" checkbox is not right .
+2. text gets display outside of button

 Enhancements:
     => Tax module upgrade